 There is no need for uncomfortable dental work like root canal therapy with denture use.
 It offers an alternative way of restoring oral health while keeping up with daily activities.

 Want to learn more?
 Read Our Detailed Guide: Dentures: Everything You Need To Know From Cost, Types, and FAQ’s

 How Long Does It Take to Get Dentures?

-Dentures are a standard post-surgical procedure that replaces the missing real teeth.
-For implant-supported dentures, patients may wait three to six months to get the denture to allow gum tissue ample time to heal from surgery and provides them with an accurate fit.
-Dentists provide temporary dentures during this period of time, adjusting over time with any changes in alignment until permanent ones can be made after the gum has healed completely.
+Dentures are a standard post-surgical procedure that replaces missing real teeth.
+For implant-supported dentures, patients may wait three to six months to get the denture to allow gum tissue ample time to heal from surgery and provide them with an accurate fit.
+Dentists provide temporary dentures during this period of time, adjusting them over time with any changes in alignment until permanent ones can be made after the gums have healed completely.

 Things You Need to Know About Getting Dentures

 Proper care of your permanent dentures is vital to maintain their appearance and health.
 To help your dentures stay looking shiny, you need to brush them at least twice a day with a special soft toothbrush designed for this purpose that cleans without damaging your dental appliance.
 It also keeps food particles from building up between the apertures to avoid staining and damage over time.
 Moreover, it is not advisable to use a regular toothbrush for cleaning.

 You must remove dentures at night.